Buyer's Guide

 • Title company administrative fees

-• Title Policy, whatever was negotiated with the buyer
+• Title Policy, whatever was negotiated with the seller

-• Property Survey, whatever was negotiated with the buyer
+• Property Survey, whatever was negotiated with the seller

-• Residential Service Contract, whatever was negotiated with the buyer
+• Residential Service Contract, whatever was negotiated with the seller

 • Pre-paids: Homeowner’s insurance and Escrow account initial amounts

 A survey is the drawing of the house and property lines done by an engineer.
-It costs approximately $450-$500+ and is paid at closing.
-Who pays for it is negotiable, buyer or seller pay.
+It costs approximately $500-$600+ and is paid at closing.
+Who pays for it is negotiable; the buyer or seller pays.

-An appraisal is done by a licensed appraiser to ensure the house appraises for at least the sale price.
-The buyer pays for the appraisal, which costs approximately $450-$500; check with your lender.
+A licensed appraiser does an appraisal to ensure the house appraises for at least the sale price.
+The buyer pays for the appraisal, which costs approximately $500-$600; check with your lender.

 Closing